patzly/grocy-android/README.md

 ## Compatibility

 Grocy Android requires at least Android 5.0 Lollipop on your device and [grocy](https://github.com/grocy/grocy/releases) `2.7.0` on your server.
 It is also possible to use the grocy Add-on on a [Hass.io](https://www.home-assistant.io/hassio/) server.
-Our In-app help explains how to do that.
+Our in-app help explains how to do that.

-**Self-signed certificates are not supported at the moment** but an implementation is planned.
+**Self-signed certificates are not supported at the moment.**
 Right now, the server certificate has to be signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
 This CA has to be public and trusted by Android.
 To meet these requirements, you can use a free certificate from [letsencrypt.org](https://letsencrypt.org/) for proper `https` encryption.